Savory/Danet/doc/openapi/introduction.md

 The `SwaggerModule` automatically reflects all of your endpoints.

+!!!Hint
-!!!hint **Hint** To generate and download a Swagger JSON file, navigate to `http://localhost:3000/api/json` (assuming that your Swagger documentation is available under `http://localhost:3000/api`).
+To generate and download a Swagger JSON file, navigate to `http://localhost:3000/api/json` (assuming that your Swagger documentation is available under `http://localhost:3000/api`).
 !!!